This post shows you tips for how to stop overspending your budget!

 Things to Do Besides Eating at Restaurants:

-• Participate in a potluck.
+- Participate in a potluck.
 Invite a group of friends to come over.
 Everyone has to bring a specialty dish to contribute for everyone.

-• Cook meals from favorite restaurants.
+- Try cooking meals from favorite restaurants.
 If you like to experiment with new recipes, this is a fun and creative way to save money.

-• Do a pantry challenge.
+- Do a pantry challenge.
 Don’t buy new groceries until you’ve used up all the food that is currently in your fridge or pantry!

-3. Make Weekly Budget Goals
+3. Make Weekly Budget Goals Instead of a Monthly One

 A monthly budget can be intimidating and too far in advance to plan.
 Because hey, life happens to us every day!